Scalable QA Automation Strategy: Azure DevOps

 How to build a scalable QA automation strategy using Azure DevOps.
-Covers automation pyramid implementation, tool selection, team structure, metrics for success, scaling from 5 to 500 tests, and long-term maintenance strategy.
+Covers automation pyramid implementation, tool selection, team structure, metrics for.

 A QA automation strategy that works for 50 tests often collapses under the weight of 500.
 Building for scale from the start — right tool choices, right architecture, right ownership model — is what separates teams that thrive from teams that spend 80% of their time maintaining a fragile test suite.